 - Fluorescent: Highly efficient and apt for general lighting

-Choosing the ideal recessed lighting
+How to choose the ideal recessed lighting

 The first step is defining the purpose of recessed lighting according to where you intend to use it in your project.
 Here are a few modern recessed lighting ideas, tips, scenarios or areas where you could use this type of lighting effectively: